ryanomite/ha-senex/README.md

 2. Click on "Integrations"
 3. Click the three dots in the top right corner
 4. Select "Custom repositories"
-5. Add this repository URL and select "Integration" as the category
+5. Add this repository URL: `https://github.com/YOUR_USERNAME/tasks-ha-integration`
+6. Select "Integration" as the category
+7. Click "Add"
+8. Find "Tasks Integration" in the integration list
-6. Click "Install"
+9. Click "Install"
-7. Restart Home Assistant
+10. Restart Home Assistant

 ### Manual Installation